One for the professionals.

 16:00 - 16:35 ~ Intelligent Music Production: A Decade of Automatic Mixing Technology

-With Brecht De Man, Founder at Semantic Audio Labs
+With Brecht De Man, Co-Founder at Semantic Audio Labs

 Brecht De Man is a sound engineer, researcher, and developer of music production software.
 Over the course of his academic and professional career he has been at the forefront of the field of Intelligent Music Production, where advanced Digital Signal Processing techniques and Artificial Intelligence are applied to the highly complex and creative field of audio and music manipulation.
 This young research area is increasingly making its way to end users, with many exciting applications in the recent past and near future.

-Brecht is the founder of Semantic Audio Labs and holds a PhD at the Centre for Digital Music at Queen Mary University of London, during which he published and presented research on the perception of recording and mixing engineering, intelligent audio effects, and the analysis of music production practices.
+Brecht is a co-founder of Semantic Audio Labs and holds a PhD at the Centre for Digital Music at Queen Mary University of London, during which he published and presented research on the perception of recording and mixing engineering, intelligent audio effects, and the analysis of music production practices.

 16:35 - 17:15 ~ Trends in Game Audio w/ Special Demo of Cyberpunk 2077